makkus/inaugurate/README.rst

 Some applications require a bit more effort to install (e.g. ansible_ using pip, although that is getting easier as well).
 While still being fairly trivial, you need to install some system dependencies, then, if you want to do it properly, create a virtualenv_ and ``pip install`` the package into it.
 Those are the cases where *inaugurate* is of some use as it can do those things automatically.

 The main reason for writing *inaugurate* was the aforementioned 'one-line' bootstrap though.
 Admittedly, I have no idea how often this can be of use for the general public, but I figure its a basic enough pattern that I haven't seen implemented elsewhere (yet -- also I might not have looked well enough), at least not in a generic fashion.
-So I figured I might as well polish it a bit and put it up for other people to have a look.
+So I thought I might as well polish it a bit and put it up for other people to have a look.
 I imagine there are a few situations where it will make sense.
 You'll know it when you see it, sorta thing.

 Usage